Online Convex Optimization Using Coordinate Descent Algorithms: Online coordinate descent algorithms

 In this paper, we consider the following three commonly used schemes of selecting the updating component $i_t$. \begin{itemize} \item The random coordinate descent algorithm.
-In this case, $i_t$ is selected randomly with equal probability\footnote{The results can be extended to the case where probability of selections are unequal, see \cite{LSN} for example.}, independently of the selections made at previous iterations. \item The cyclic coordinate descent algorithm.
+In this case, $i_t$ is selected randomly with equal probability, independently of the selections made at previous iterations. \item The cyclic coordinate descent algorithm.
 In this case, the updating component $i_t$ is selected in a pre-determined cyclic fashion: $i_{t+1}=(i_t\ \mathrm{mod}\ {P})+1$. \item The coordinate descent algorithm with Gauss-Southwell Rule.
-In this case, the updating component $i_t$ is selected as $i_t=\arg \max_i|\nabla_{(i)} f_t(x_t)|$. \end{itemize}
+In this case, the updating component $i_t$ is selected as $i_t\in\arg \max_i|\nabla_{(i)} f_t(x_t)|$. \end{itemize}